How eLearning Platforms are Evolving to Suit Learners’ Needs

 For higher education, too, students have been opting for online distance courses to their graduate and post-graduate degrees.
 Today, about 110 million students are enrolled in various MOOC programs.
 A massive open online course (MOOC) is a course that allows unlimited participants and can be openly accessed via the web.
 A popular MOOC platform – Coursera – is used by 45 million learners across the world.
 Given its global consumer base, Coursera makes its content accessible in more than 45 languages through translations, subtitles, voice-overs, etc.

 The corporate sector discovered the advantages of online training almost a decade ago.
-With employers giving considerable importance to an organization’s learning and development (L&D) budget, about 90% of global corporations utilize digital tools for training their employees.
+With employers giving considerable importance to an organisation’s learning and development (L&D) budget, about 90% of global corporations utilise digital tools for training their employees.
 This shift has helped them cut down on the travelling costs and the overall time that employees spend on the training.
 For instance, the American chemical giant Dow Chemicals managed to reduce its employee training costs from $95 to $11 per employee by adopting online corporate training tools.

 While eLearning has seen significant positive growth for the past few years, the pandemic gave it a push.
 Now, many eLearning platforms are entering the market to get a share of the ever-increasing global consumer base.

 When governments across the world announced lockdowns in different countries, students and their parents were scrambling for ways to continue learning.
-While schools in the US, the UK, China, Japan, etc. had already added various digital tools into their curriculum, many students in India were faced with a new challenge of adapting to these platforms.
-Fortunately, there were many eLearning platforms in the market which aim to help students learn in an engaging online classroom environment.
+While schools in the US, the UK, China, Japan, etc., had already added various digital tools into their curriculum, many students in India were faced with a new challenge of adapting to these platforms.
+Fortunately, there were many eLearning platforms in the market that aim to help students learn in an engaging online classroom environment.

 Vedantu, a Bengaluru-based interactive online tutoring platform, witnessed a growth of 330% in its users after the pandemic.
 Many students use Vedantu to study for competitive exams, including JEE (Joint Entrance Examination) for engineering courses and NEET (National Eligibility cum Entrance Test) for medical courses.
 About 548 Vedantu users were able to crack this time’s JEE advance, and 46 users were able to crack the NEET exam.
 Vedantu uses an in-built Whiteboard Audio Video Environment (WAVE) technology to provide engaging live sessions for students across the country.

 What started as a YouTube channel in 2010 is now a popular eLearning platform and app in India called Unacademy.
-Based in Bengaluru, Unacademy’s user base includes students and professionals preparing for different state and national level exams in India including senior secondary (SSC) and higher secondary (HSC) exams, UPSC (Union Public Service Commission) exams, state-level exams for medical and engineering courses, and exams like IELTS (International English Language Testing System) for foreign studies.
+Based in Bengaluru, Unacademy’s user base includes students and professionals preparing for different state and national level exams in India, including senior secondary (SSC) and higher secondary (HSC) exams, UPSC (Union Public Service Commission) exams, state-level exams for medical and engineering courses, and exams like IELTS (International English Language Testing System) for foreign studies.

 Other Indian ed-tech platforms like Toppr and upGrad are also vying for a share of the new Indian user base that’s willing to go digital.